Election (2005 film): Plot

 In Hong Kong, the Hongmen-descendant and 50,000-strong triad Wo Lin Shing elects a new chairman every two years.
-The two leading contenders of the current election, Lok and Big D, carry out some last-minute "campaigning".
-Lok is calm, patient and even-tempered, while Big D, who attempts to buy the election with bribes, is boisterous, impatient and quick-tempered.
+The two leading contenders of the current election are Lok and Big D. Lok is calm, patient and even-tempered, while Big D, who attempts to buy the election with bribes, is boisterous, impatient and quick-tempered.
 After some quarrelling among both candidates' supporters, the triad's elders elect Lok as the new chairman.
-Big D refuses to honour the result, and instead attempts to obtain the triad's dragonhead baton, a symbol of the chairman's authority, from Whistle, the previous chairman.
-Whistle orders for the baton to be hidden.
+Big D refuses to honour the result, and instead attempts to obtain the triad's dragonhead baton, the traditional symbol of the chairman's authority, from Whistle, the previous chairman.
+Whistle orders his driver Four-Eyes to hide the baton in Mainland China.
 Lok also has his supporters search for the baton.

 The police step in to prevent infighting and maintain the peace by arresting the triad's key figures, including Whistle, Big D, and Lok, who is handcuffed and taken away in front of his young son.
 However, due to a lack of incriminating evidence, the triad members can only be temporarily detained.
 During the arrest, Big D attacks Whistle, causing Whistle to be hit by a car.
-A grievously injured Whistle indicates intent to testify to the police's anti-triad unit to expose Big D; this extends Big D's detention.
+A severely injured Whistle indicates intent to testify to the police's anti-triad unit to expose Big D; this extends Big D's detention.
 Not wanting the triad's crimes to be exposed, Lok has his lawyer convince Whistle to kill himself to ensure Whistle's family's safety.
 While in custody, the police allow the triad elders to try to broker peace, but Big D threatens to break away from Wo Lin Shing and form a new triad, which would upset triad tradition and bring about much violence; this causes most of the triad to unite against Big D.

+Triad members Kun and Big Head, whose bosses previously supported Big D and Lok respectively, are sent to Guangzhou to search for the baton.
+Mr. So accompanies Big Head and they find Four-Eyes and retrieve the baton.
+However, mainland police ambush the group, and Mr. So surrenders himself in order for Big Head to get away.
+Big Head is ambushed and savagely beaten by Kun, but refuses to give up the baton.
+During his beating, both Big Head and Kun receive calls from their bosses, who have decided to unite against Big D. Big Head gives Kun the baton, who crosses the border and passes it to Jet, a triad assassin.
+He is pursued by Jimmy, whose triad member uncle and boss were both severely injured by Big D for supposedly costing him the election.